lonyelon/SC08v2/README.md

 ## Contributing

 Anything can be added to this repo, in whatever programming language you choose to make it, as long as it is a tool or some documentation for the SC08v2.

-If you want to start somewhere, check the following section :)

-### TODO

-Right now, some very important thigs are missing from this repository.
-Aside from completing the already made modules, like the compiler, these things would be super cool to have:

-- A program to automatically flash data to the CPU, both microcode and instructions.
-- A diagram of the complete computer.
-- A programmer's manual.
-- A guide to using the CPU.